-During our 20s and 30s, we struggle to figure out who we are, what we like and dislike and what we want to do with our lives.
-We want to establish our own unique identity but the current climate frustrates this process by hindering our ability to become truly independent as debts mount, the property market is untouchable, jobs are few and far between and potential partners are few and far between.
+During our 20s and 30s we seem to struggle for several years, trying to figure out who we are, what we like and dislike and what we want to do with our lives.
+We want to establish our own unique identity more than anything but the current climate frustrates this process by hindering our ability to become truly independent as debts mount, the property market is untouchable and jobs are few and far between.

-We are fully aware that society, our parents and friends expect us to be settled down, be married, have children, a good career and a house by the age of 30.
+We are fully aware that our society and our parents expect us to be settled down, be married, have children, a career and a house by the age of 30.
 We get anxious and worried when we are nowhere near achieving these goals by that age.
 It is no surprise that we aren’t though.
 Our generation is like no other before.
-It is taking us longer to become independent and ‘grown up’ because we are staying in education much longer than ever before due to a competitive job market and the array of post-graduate courses now available, and as mentioned above, we don’t have the finances to start leading ‘grown up’ lives, which would include buying a house and having a family, until well into our middle to late 30s.
+It is taking us longer to become independent and ‘grown up’ because we are staying in education much longer than ever before (I’m 29 and only just finished!) and as mentioned above, we don’t appear to have the money to start leading ‘grown up’ lives until well into our 30s.

 Yet, social media exposes us to friends, acquaintances and celebrities who appear to have it all already, throwing us into further panic as we constantly compare ourselves to others, resulting in us feeling inadequate and like a failure.

-If you identify with any of the above, please do contact Alice to discuss how coaching might be able to help support you through this difficult transition period.
-Thank you.
+If you identify with any of the above, please email me or call me on 0754 559 2909 to discuss how coaching might be able to help you move forward right away.